Wisconsin River: Lumbering (19th Century)

+The lumber output of the Wisconsin River valley grew from 6.25 million board feet in 1840 to 19.5 million board feet in 1847 to about 100 million board feet in 1854 to about 200 million board feet per year around 1872.
+This was a huge output, but other river valleys in Wisconsin produced huge amounts too.
+Around 1871 the Wisconsin side of the Menominee River was said to produce about 300 million board feet, the Wolf River valley about 180 million board feet, the Black River valley 300 million board feet, the Chippewa River valley over 400 million feet, and the Wisconsin side of the St. Croix over 100 million board feet.
+With the railroad boom of the 1870s came an alternate means of transporting lumber which didn't depend on spring floods, and went direct to places that the river didn't flow.
+Nevertheless, rafting remained cheaper transport than railroads, and continued for some years.
+The last lumber rafts went down the Wisconsin River in 1888, from the sawmill at Biron, heading for St. Louis.

+Industrialization and Tourism (20th Century)

-Industry began to form on the Wisconsin in the early 19th century, as loggers started using the river to raft logs downstream from northern forests to sawmills in new cities like Wausau.
-By the 1880s, logging companies were damming the river to ensure the river had enough capacity for the logs being floated downstream.
-Later, at the start of the 20th century, more dams were constructed to provide for flood control and hydroelectricity.
+Later, in the first half of the 20th century, more dams were constructed to provide for flood control and hydroelectricity.
 The dams also spurred tourism, creating reservoirs such as Lake Wisconsin that are popular areas for recreational boating and fishing.
 Today, the Wisconsin River is the hardest working river in the nation.
-There are 25 operating hydroelectric power plants on the Wisconsin River.
-The power plants harness 645 feet of the river's falls to generate nearly one billion kilowatt-hours of renewable electricity a year — enough energy to supply the residential needs of over 300,000 people without creating any pollution.
+Twenty-five hydroelectric power plants operate on the upper part of the river, above Prairie du Sac.
+In total, these power plants use 645 feet of the river's drop to generate nearly one billion kilowatt-hours of renewable electricity a year — enough energy to power the homes of over 300,000 people.

-Despite this, a 93-mile (150 km) stretch of the Wisconsin between its mouth and the Prairie du Sac Dam is free of any dams or barriers and is relatively free-flowing.
+A 93-mile (150 km) stretch of the Wisconsin between its mouth and the Prairie du Sac Dam is free of any dams or barriers and is relatively free-flowing.
 In the late 1980s, this portion of the river was designated as a state riverway, and development alongside the river has been limited to preserve its scenic integrity.

-Navigable river of the United States
+The Wisconsin River goes through two state parks: Wyalusing State Park (at its confluence with the Mississippi) and Tower Hill State Park.